GetLightBite/StriveSDK_iOS/README.md

 Locate your app delegate and initialize the framework in your *application:didFinishLaunchingWithOptions* method.

-You'll need an SDK Key, you can get one here: [https://www.strivesdk.com](https://www.strivesdk.com).
+You'll need an SDK Key, you can get one here by selecting a plan: [https://www.strivesdk.com](https://www.strivesdk.com).

 **Swift**
 > Swift: In the tutorial app, this would be at the top of AppDelegate.swift